 The Fund offers two classes of shares.
 Retail Class shares have a shareholder services fee of up to 0.25% per annum of average daily net assets.
 Institutional Class shares have no shareholder services fee.
 For more information, please see the prospectus.

-RiverPark has agreed contractually to waive its fees and to reimburse expenses of the Fund, including expenses associated with the Fund’s shareholder services plan and administrative services plan, to the extent necessary to ensure that operating expenses (excluding acquired fund fees and expenses and extraordinary expenses) do not exceed, on an annual basis, 2.00% for the Retail Class Shares, 1.85% for the Institutional Class Shares.
+RiverPark has agreed contractually to waive its fees and to reimburse expenses of the Fund, including expenses associated with the Fund’s shareholder services plan and administrative services plan, to the extent necessary to ensure that operating expenses (excluding acquired fund fees and expenses and extraordinary expenses) do not exceed, on an annual basis, 1.15% for the Institutional Class Shares and 1.40% for the Retail Class Shares.
 This agreement is in effect until at least January 31, 2024 and, subject to annual approval by the Board of Trustees of RiverPark Funds Trust, this arrangement will remain in effect unless and until the Board of Trustees approves its modification or termination or the Adviser notifies the Fund at least 30 days prior to the annual approval of its determination not to continue the agreement.

 As of TBD